 James J. Campbell (18??-1891) – U.S. Deputy Marshal commissioned on August 6, 1881, in the Western District at Fort Smith, Arkansas serving under Marshals Valentine Dell, Thomas Boles, John Carroll, and Jacob Yoes.
 He was killed on May 25, 1891.

 John Carlton (1837-1887) – U.S. Deputy Marshal commissioned in the Western District at Fort Smith, Arkansas.
 He was killed in the line of duty on November 5, 1887.
 Carlton was born about 1837 and resided at Searcy, Arkansas.
-He was employed by the United States Secret Service and served during the Civil War as a soldier in the First Texas Confederate Infantry, before being appointed as a U.S. Deputy Marshal.
+He was employed by the United States Secret Service and served as a soldier in the First Texas Confederate Infantry during the Civil War before being appointed as a U.S. Deputy Marshal.
 He was killed in the line of duty on November 5, 1887, while attempting to arrest John Hogan in Dennison, Texas.
-Hogan who was tried and convicted in a Texas court and sentenced to life imprisonment in 1888.
+Hogan was tried and convicted in a Texas court and sentenced to life imprisonment in 1888.

 James Carlyle (18??-1880) – Carlyle was a deputy sheriff in Las Vegas, New Mexico when he was killed by on December 1, 1880.

 B.P.
 “Bat” Carr – Primarily a gambler and businessman, Carr was made city marshal of Caldwell, Kansas, and made the mistake of hiring Henry Newton Brown as a deputy.
-Brown would go on to rob a bank, kill a man and be hanged.
+Brown would rob a bank, kill a man, and be hanged.

 William H. “Bill” Carr (18??-19??) – U.S. Deputy Marshal commissioned in the Western District Court at Fort Smith, Arkansas in 1887.
-Though having a solid service record, he was accused of assisting the outlaw Christian brothers from escaping jail in Oklahoma City and spent the rest of his life in hiding.
+Though he had a solid service record, he was accused of assisting the outlaw Christian brothers from escaping jail in Oklahoma City and spent the rest of his life hiding.